sagemath/sagewiki_to_gh-2022-10-10/daysff.md

  * Gebhard Boeckle: "For me some time between May 17 to June 5 would be good.
 [I give a lecture series in Barcelona form June 14-June 25, so June 5 is the very latest, the activity in Seattle would need to end.]"

+ * M. L. Brown: "I would very happy to participate in the seminar whenever it may be and am very pleased to be asked."

  * Ralf Butenuth: "For me, anything between May 8 and June 13 is perfect."

+ * Brian Conrey: "I am potentially interested in the workshop; summer is pretty busy for me, but in any event I would be pretty far removed from the core group, so my schedule is irrelevant."

  * Craig Citro